KLSQ

-KLSQ (870 AM) is a commercial radio station broadcasting a Spanish AC/Regional Mexican format.
-Licensed to Whitney, Nevada, it serves the Las Vegas metropolitan area.
-The station is owned by the Latino Media Network.
+KLSQ (870 AM) is a commercial radio station licensed to Whitney, Nevada, United States, that serves the Las Vegas metropolitan area.
+Owned by the Latino Media Network, it features Spanish AC and Regional Mexican format.
 Under a local marketing agreement (LMA), it was programmed by previous owner TelevisaUnivision's Uforia Audio Network until 2024.

-By day, KLSQ is powered at 5,000 watts non-directional.
-But because 870 AM is a clear channel frequency reserved for Class A WWL New Orleans, KLSQ must reduce power at night to 430 watts using a directional antenna to avoid interference.
-The transmitter is south of Mission Hills Park in Henderson.
+KLSQ's transmitter is located south of Mission Hills Park in Henderson.